jonathanneo/jonathanneo/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on
-  - Building a data platform for a large insurer
+  - Building cross-cloud data platforms using Databricks and Spark
-  - Coaching technical teams at the insurer

 - 🌱 I’m currently learning
   - Azure
   - AWS
+  - Terraform
+  - Docker

 - 👯 I’m looking to collaborate on
   - Data Bootcamps
-  - Machine learning applications

 - 🤔 I’m looking for help with
-  - Machine learning
+  - GCP data stack

 - 💬 Ask me about
-  - Azure Data Platforms
+  - Azure data stack
   - Databricks
   - Python
   - SQL